modehnal/modehnal.github.io/README.md

   - #### After Scenario

-    The `behave`'s `after_scenario` function works the same as the name implies.
+    The `behave's` `after_scenario` function works the same as the name implies.
 This method will get executed after every test.
 As with previous example, all the user needs to do is to call the single method and the job is done.

     ```python
     def after_scenario(context, scenario) -> None: